SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/accounts/collaboration_accounts.md

 with it with the name c_<collaboration account\>.
 You can add users to the corresponding group following the instructions [here](https://www.nersc.gov/users/accounts/nim/nim-guide-for-pis/#toc-anchor-8).

-To use the old gsissh method, you must associate their grid certificate with the account.
-Log into nim.nersc.gov and click on the repo with the collaboration account you wish to change.
-Then click on the "Project Access" tab in the yellow bar partway down the page.
-This will bring you to a page with a pull down menu where you can select project account and the user you wish to give access to it.
-If you encounter any errors with this, please open a ticket with NERSC consulting.

 ## Use Cases